damalis/full-stack-apache2-yii-for-everyone-with-docker-compose/README.md

 Or you should make changes custom host configurations then must restart service

 ```
-docker container restart yiiframework
+docker container restart yii
 ```

-add and/or remove yiiframework site folders and files with any ftp client program in ```./yiiframework/html``` folder.
+add and/or remove yii site folders and files with any ftp client program in ```./yii/html``` folder.
 <br />You can also visit `https://example.com` to access website after starting the containers.

 #### Redis

 add [Redis Cache](https://github.com/yiisoft/yii2-redis) plugin and must add below code to config file.

-modify redis cache configuration values in the ```./yiiframework/html/index.php``` file.
+modify redis cache configuration values in the ```./yii/html/index.php``` file.

 ### phpMyAdmin